Adri6336/gpt-voice-conversation-chatbot/README.md

 Press 'q' to exit.

-If you would like to use [ElevenLabs TTS](https://beta.elevenlabs.io/speech-synthesis), you must enter your personal ElevenLabs api key following your OpenAI api key.
+If you would like to use [ElevenLabs TTS](https://beta.elevenlabs.io/speech-synthesis), you must enter your personal ElevenLabs api key following your OpenAI api key as follows:

+        python main.py <OpenAI key> <ElevenLabs TTS key>

 If you don't want to use the fancy TTS, this bot will use Google's TTS.

 # Content Moderation